 JOSH FRISCH

-I am an NSF postdoctoral fellow at École Normale Supérieure working under Anna Erschler.
+I am an Assistant Professor in the Department of Mathematics at University of California San Diego.
+Previously I was a postdoc at École Normale Supérieure working under Anna Erschler.
 I received my PhD from Caltech under Alekos Kechris and Omer Tamuz.
-My main research interests are in the interaction between group theory and dynamics.
+My main research interests are in the interactions between group theory and dynamics.

 I'm also very interested in the interactions between group theory and combinatorics and probability.